stephengold/Maud/README.md

 In jME, "bones" are named parts of a 3-D model that can influence vertices in the model's meshes.
-A vertex can be influenced by up to 4 bones.
+A single vertex can be influenced by up to 4 bones.
 A bone can also influence other bones, called its "children".
 A bone with no children is a "leaf" bone.
 A bone with no parent is a "root" bone.